karinassuni/dascraper/README.md

-# Data mining for the DA Students app
+# Scraping data for the DA Students app